rheera/album-of-the-year-analysis/README.md

 Albumoftheyear.org (AOTY), a popular website for album ratings and reviews, contains lists of the best albums for each year from 1950 to now.
 I've compilied a dataset of the top 100 albums from each year based on users scores.

+After gathering the album data I wanted to know the album duration and number of tracks so I used Discogs API on every album to enrich the data.

-The dataset will be available as a .xlsx file here soon.
+The dataset will be available as a .xlsx file here called albums_data_added_1955_2024 for the complete data along with the album duration and number of tracks.

 The below table lists the columns in the data.